rlaurentiu/alieninvro/README.md

 You can install the development version of alieninvro R package from GitHub:

-You need to have installed version 4.5 (minimum) and R Studio (see https://posit.co/downloads/)
+You need to have installed R version 4.5 (minimum) and R Studio (see https://posit.co/downloads/)

 ```r
 # Install devtools if you haven't already